 We’ve adapted it a bit: since we didn’t have microgreens handy, which are used in the original salad, we’ve chose to make use of the beet greens and cut them into thin slices (called chiffonade – check out this video we made a while back on our favorite knife skill.).
 It takes a little time to roast the beets and prepare the vegetables, but you won’t be disappointed — it’s that good.

 We’re also happy to partner with Growing Places Indy on this recipe to tie in with the produce available at their farm stand!
 The farm stand and free yoga are available at the Near Eastside Legacy Center from 4-6 p.m. every Thursday.
 They also sponsor wonderful community events and activities; check them out at the website above.

-- 2 bunches golden or standard beets (about 6 medium to large beets)
+- 2 bunches golden or standard beets (with greens)

 - 1 ½ cup edamame (frozen or fresh)

 - ¼ cup pistachios

 - ¼ cup blue cheese or Gorgonzola crumbles (substitute feta if desired)

 - Preheat the oven to 400°F. Cut the greens and stems off the beets; reserve the greens.
 Wrap the beets in foil, place them on a baking tray, and bake for 50 minutes.
 Allow them to cool, then slip off the skin with your fingers.
 Click here for more detailed instructions.